chase-kimball/Kimball-Recipository/Paella/recipe.md

 ### Results

 * Awesome.
-Undersalted when adding the stock but easily fixed in post-production.
+Undersalted when adding the stock but easily fixed in post.